neuralconfig/wifi-test/README.md

 The tool specifically checks for authentication failures that indicate incorrect passwords:

-- If an authentication failure is detected, you'll be prompted to enter the correct password
+- If an authentication failure is detected, the script will exit with an error code
-- You can retry up to 3 times with different passwords
-- If you press Enter without typing a password, the test will abort
+- Error codes are prefixed with "ERROR_CODE=" for easy parsing by automation tools
 - The tool searches system logs and wpa_supplicant output to diagnose authentication failures
+- Authentication failures are detected before attempting DHCP to avoid timeouts

+### Error Codes

+The script produces specific error codes for automation systems:

+- `ERROR_CODE=AUTH_FAILURE`: Incorrect password for the Wi-Fi network
+- `ERROR_CODE=CONN_FAILURE`: General connection failure (not related to password)
+- `ERROR_CODE=NO_INTERFACE`: No valid wireless interface found

 ## License